 If your thinking of crossing & require a kayak for the job then contact Epic Life in Hastings who have great experience in Kayaking across English Channel.
 Even if you have never paddled before Cliff will be able to train you up in a very short time.
 It is also a good idea to do some long trips along the coast to get used to the wave motion of the sea.
 The last person to cross in March this year had only been kayaking for 3 months.
 He got across in 6 hours.
 Contact us to discuss your trip ideas.
 Have a look at our price list to see the cost of your crossing.

 We tend to depart from Dungeness and head to Boulogne on the French Coast.
-As leaving from Dover can mean dodging ferries and ships all going in different directions.
+As leaving from Dover can mean ferries and ships all going in different directions.
 See the map below for the possible routes.
-We also bring you and your passengers back across the channel.
+We also bring you and your passengers back across the channel, if needed.